KDN-Cloud/b.aklein.me/_posts/2023/2023-09-04-block-tiktok-with-pfsense.md

 Netgate has a <a href="https://forum.netgate.com/topic/154408/firefox-users-and-doh/15" target="_blank">forum post</a> has some pretty good info about blocking Firefox DoH (DNS over HTTP).
 To me I would rather block DoH to decrease the attack surface.

 #### **pfSense**
 Block DNS over HTTPS nonsense.
 DoH (firefox uses DoH, so could still reach TikTok).
-See <a href="https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/" target="_blank">this page</a> to learn more about DNS over HTTP.
+See this <a href="https://developers.cloudflare.com/1.1.1.1/encryption/dns-over-https/" target="_blank">Cloudflare page</a> to learn more about DNS over HTTP.

 https://pfsense.local/pfblockerng/pfblockerng_category_edit.php?type=dnsbl&rowid=5